fcambus/statzone/README.md

 ## Requirements

-StatZone requires the following Go libraries :
+StatZone requires the following Go libraries:

-- dns : DNS library in Go - https://github.com/miekg/dns
+- dns: DNS library in Go - https://github.com/miekg/dns

 ## Installation

-Build and install with the `go` tool, all dependencies will be automatically fetched and compiled :
+Build and install with the `go` tool, all dependencies will be automatically fetched and compiled:

 	go get -d -v ./... && go build -v ./... go install statzone

 ## Usage

-StatZone takes the zone file to analyze as parameter :
+StatZone takes the zone file to analyze as parameter:

 	statzone zonefile

-Public zones (arpa, root) can be found on : ftp://ftp.internic.net/domain/
+Public zones (arpa, root) can be found on: ftp://ftp.internic.net/domain/

 ## Features

-Currently implemented features :
+Currently implemented features:

 - Counting IPv4 and IPv6 glue
 - Counting name servers (total and unique)